Social commerce startup Meesho gets $3.4M Series A to build a reseller network in India

 Meesho claims that 1,000 suppliers and 20,000 resellers now use its platform.
 Resellers pick what they want to sell to their WhatsApp, Facebook and Instagram followers by browsing Meesho’s marketplace (the most popular categories are fashion, lifestyle, home and kitchen supplies).
 Most items are dropshipped to buyers, so resellers don’t have to maintain their own inventory.
 Meesho monetizes by taking a seven to 15 percent commission from suppliers for every transaction, depending on product category.

-The company says that there are now three million resellers in India and that the market has mostly sprung up over the last four years thanks to growing smartphone adoption.
+The company says there are now three million resellers in India and that the market has mostly sprung up over the last four years thanks to growing smartphone adoption.
 The number of resellers is expected to grow six to eight times over the next five years.
 Meesho cites a report by management consulting firm Zinnov that says gross sales are expected to increase from $8 billion last year to $50 billion by 2022, with typical resellers making about 20,000 to 25,000 Indian rupees (about $310 to $386) per month.

 In a statement, SAIF partners managing director Mukul Arora said “We are really excited about Meesho’s mission of building a new distribution channel for small/mid-sized brands, and helping resellers grow their business.
 This is a very India-specific opportunity with strong tail winds, and has potential to change how long tail products are sold in India.
 We are really impressed by Vidit and Sanjeev’s depth of understanding of this market, and are thrilled to partner with them on this journey.”Featured Image: jayk7/Getty Images